ANSANJAY/TimerProblemSets/Analysis.md

 # Interview Questions and Answers 🤔💡

-### Q1: Can you explain the problem statement of the Lip Timer Project?
+### Q1: Can you explain the problem statement of the Lib Timer Project?

 **A1**: The project focuses on implementing timers for each entry in a Routing Table Manager application.
 The aim is to have each entry automatically deleted after its timer expires, which is set at 30 seconds by default.